olix3001/exers/README.md

 This feature allows you to use Cython for the Python runtime.
 This makes code execution faster, but requires Cython to be installed.

+## Dockerfile :whale:

+This project contains a Dockerfile that can be used to build a docker image with all the required dependencies for all the languages and runtimes.
+This image can be used to base your own images on :smile:.
+I'm currently working on minimizing the size of the image (currently about 3GB) and allowing you to choose which languages and runtimes you want to include.

+**Warning:** I've not tested the image yet, so it might not work for some languages and runtimes.